-If you paid your medical bills yourself and your treatment is covered, we will refund you the costs, minus any excess.
+If you paid your medical bills yourself and your treatment is covered, we will refund you the rates we have agreed with the hospital or centre, minus any excess.
 Please send the original receipts from the specialist or hospital to AXA PPP healthcare, Phillips House, Crescent Road, Tunbridge Wells, Kent TN1 2PL.